trineon89/Fellowship-overlay/README.md

 - ⚙️ **Configurable overlays** — resize, move, and lock anywhere on your screen.
 - 🧩 **Presets** — ready-to-use setups for Meiko’s tanking toolkit.
 - 👁️ **Click-through mode** — keep overlays visible but non-interactive.
-- 💡 **Screen-capture fallback** — optional visual recognition for buff icons if the combat log stalls.

 ---